 Figure S1.
 (A) Example of the visual inspection criteria to select the most representative non-breeding range data for sandhill crane.
 (B) Refinement of the selected non-breeding range map with the flyway used by sandhill crane from the study site population (i.e., Central Americas Flyway).
-(C) Refinement of the list of ecoregions associated with sandhill crane based on the non-breeding habitat type (i.e., terrestrial and coastal habitats).
+(C) Refinement of the list of ecoregions associated with the sandhill crane population based on non-breeding habitat type.
+Based on the literature, we have assigned both terrestrial and coastal habitats to the sandhill crane population, which precludes association with marine ecoregions.
+(D) Bipartite representation of the migratory connections between the sandhill crane species node (crane icon) and the connected terrestrial ecoregions (green circles) and the coastal ecoregions (purple circles) used as non-breeding ground.